 Anyone taking any course within the College of Engineering may have a COE computing account.
 This account will provide access to both the Linux and Windows networks within the college.

 Account activation is automatic!
-Go to http://engr.oregonstate.edu/teach from any computer.
+Go to https://teach.engr.oregonstate.edu from any computer.
 You will need to have cookies enabled.
 You will need your ONID username and password.
 Your account will be created in a matter of minutes.
-If you're on campus and need access to a browser, you can find Account Creation Terminals in Dearborn 115 and 119, Owen 241, and Kelley 1130.
-The Account Creation Terminals are usually standing off by themselves and will have a sign.

-Topics such as Email access, SSH (secure shell), Windows drive mappings, and SFTP (Secure File Transfer Protocol are a few of the subjects that can be found here.
+Topics such as SSH (secure shell), Windows drive mappings, and SFTP (Secure File Transfer Protocol) are a few of the subjects that can be found here.

-COE support will delete accounts of all users once they are no longer employed, enrolled, or in a faculty approved affiliation with the College.
+COE support will delete accounts 1 year post graduation, or once they are no longer employed, or in a faculty approved affiliation with the College.